 Satisfaction guaranteed.
-Sarasota cleaning service at its best here for you.
-Our house cleaning is located here in Sarasota.
+Venice cleaning service at its best here for you.
+Our house cleaning is located here in Venice FL.

 First a few general rules for removing stains:

 1. My number one rule: Give your product time to work.
 Rubbing alcohol removes ink off most surfaces but not the minute you blot it on.
 Dab on your cleaner then allow a 30 minute wait.
 This gives the product time to dissolve the residue eliminating all the rubbing and scrubbing.

 2. Always get to a spill immediately.
 The longer a spill sets the worse the stain.